-2011 Stock Option Plan
+Stock Option Plan

-On April 11, 2011, the Corporation adopted the 2011 Plan replacing the 2007 Plan in place since October 2007, with the same features as the 2007 Plan with the exception of a maximum number of options granted which cannot exceed five million.
-In 2012, the Board of Directors adopted minor amendments to the 2011 Plan.
-The aggregate number of shares which could be issued upon the exercise of options granted under the 2007 Plan could not exceed 10% of the issued shares of the Corporation at the time of granting the options.
-At an annual general and special meeting of shareholders of the Corporation held on October 6, 2011, shareholders approved the 2011 Plan.
-The 2011 Plan is administered by the Board of Directors of the Corporation.
-The following is a description of certain features of the 2011 Plan, as required by the Toronto Stock Exchange:
+On April 11, 2011, the Corporation adopted the Stock Option Plan replacing the one in place since October 2007.
+The only change was to the maximum number of options that can be granted, which cannot exceed 5,000,000.
+In 2012, the Board of Directors adopted minor amendments to the Stock Option Plan.
+The aggregate number of shares which could be issued upon the exercise of options granted under the 2007 plan could not exceed 10% of the issued shares of the Corporation at the time of granting the options.
+At an annual general and special meeting of shareholders of the Corporation held on October 6, 2011, shareholders approved the 2011 plan which is referred to herein as the Stock Option Plan.
+The Stock Option Plan is administered by the Board of Directors of the Corporation.
+The following is a description of certain features of the Stock Option Plan, as required by the Toronto Stock Exchange: